bantam-io/docs/docs/function-creation/examples.md

   - `JSON`: The response will be in JSON format.
   - `image`: The response will render the returned image.
 - **method** - _(optional, string)_ - If your function has multiple methods, this will preset the example to call that method.
 If left blank, the default method will be invoked.
-- **arguments** - _(default = {}, object)_ - This object containers all of the arguments used within the function handler you wrote.
+- **arguments** - _(default = {}, object)_ - This object contains all of the arguments used within the function handler.
 It will be the default set of arguments placed in the code editor within the page.